 Te Āti Awa, Ngāti Mutunga, Ngāti Toarangatira, Ngāi Tahu

-Christine Kenney is the Kaiwhakahaere (Director) of Te Toi Whakaruruhau o Aotearoa, the EQC Mātauranga Māori disaster risk reduction research centre, and Associate Professor of Disaster Research at Massey University.
+Christine Kenney is the Kaiwhakahaere (Director) of Te Toi Whakaruruhau o Aotearoa, the EQC Mātauranga Māori disaster risk reduction research centre, and Professor of Disaster Risk Reduction at Massey University.

 Muaupoko, Ngāti Apa,